HERO: Learning Humanoid End-Effector Control for Visual Whole-Body Open-Vocabulary Object Grasping: A Modular System for Open-Vocabulary Humanoid Object Grasping

-Our overall task is to pick up novel open-vocabulary objects in novel environments.
-Specifically, given a humanoid robot that is standing at a table, the goal is for it to pick up objects described by a free-form natural language query only using its onboard egocentric sensors.

-We design a modular system for this task by building on top of our \ours tracker from \cref{sec:method}.
-Concretely, we first segment out the object corresponding to the query using Grounding DINO~\cite{GroundingDINO24}.
-We next use an AnyGrasp model~\cite{AnyGrasp23} to produce parallel jaw grasps on the candidate object.
-We filter the predicted grasps based on how parallel to the table they are.
-We retarget the selected grasp to the Dex3 hand on the Unitree robot.
-Finally, we use our proposed \ours tracker to convey the robot end-effector to the predicted location.
+Our task is to pick up novel objects in novel environments from free-form language queries, using only onboard sensing.
+Our modular pipeline builds on \ours: Grounding DINO~\cite{GroundingDINO24} segments the queried object, AnyGrasp~\cite{AnyGrasp23} proposes parallel-jaw grasps, geometric filters select table-parallel candidates, and the selected grasp is retargeted to the Dex3 hand before \ours executes the reach.

-Specifically, to map parallel gripper grasps to the Dex3 hand, we rotate the AnyGrasp output pose by 45° around the z-axis, enabling the thumb to form one jaw while the other two fingers form the opposing jaw.
-This configuration provides larger contact areas and better force closure than straight finger extension, improving grasp robustness and pose error tolerance.
-We also clip the end-effector orientation within 70° to ensure natural full-body motion.
-Excessive rotations cause twisted upper-body postures from inverse kinematics, degrading EE tracking precision.
+For Dex3 retargeting, we rotate the AnyGrasp pose by 45° around the z-axis so the thumb opposes the other two fingers, improving contact area and force closure.
+We also clip end-effector rotation within 70° to avoid twisted IK postures that degrade tracking. \WFclear